Former Senior Director, Governance and Law

 Expertise: Governance, Political Transitions, Post-Conflict and Peacebuilding, International Security, Civil Society and Media Development, Capacity Building, Strategic Planning and Public Policy

-Barbara Smith is Senior Director for Governance and Law, with responsibility for overseeing the Foundation's governance and law programs.
+Barbara Smith was formerly Senior Director for Governance and Law, with responsibility for overseeing the Foundation's governance and law programs.
+Smith travels extensively through the region engaging with host national government and civil society professionals and organizations to advise on and better understand the roles of governance, human rights, and rule of law.
 Prior to joining the Foundation, Barbara served as a Senior Policy Analyst in USAID's Bureau for Policy, Planning and Learning (PPL) Policy Office, where she co-chaired a policy team charged with drafting the USAID strategy for Democracy, Human Rights and Governance.

 While with USAID's Policy Office, Smith also worked on a number of other development policy issues, including co-leading two other teams examining how USAID could better integrate governance across development sectors and better ways to incentivize good governance practices.
 From February through July 2011, Smith held the position of Deputy Coordinator of USAID's Middle East Transition Response Team, helping to lead and coordinate USAID's Arab Spring response, and in 2010 she was part of the inaugural team in USAID's Strategic and Program Planning (SPP) Office overseeing USAID's new Country Development Cooperation Strategy (CDCS) process.